GPII/universal/documentation/BrowserChannel.md

   the *id* of the client, in this instance `net.gpii.uioPlus`.
 * The client will be registered if the solution's id can be found of the solutions registry, otherwise, the registration will be rejected and the system will emit en error, and the client will disconnect.
+* The client can request changes to its settings by sending a _changeSettings_ message type.
+If successful, the client is sent a _changeSettingsReceived_ message type.
-* When the flow manager emits either the _connectionSucceeded_ (after being registered) or the _onSettingsChanged_ (after a user login/logout) signal to the client, it is delivering the current available settings for the client in the following way:
+* When a _connectionSucceeded_, _changeSettingsReceived_, or an _onSettingsChanged_ signal is sent to the client, the current available settings for the client are sent as well, e.g.:
     ```json
     {
-        "screenReaderTTS/enabled":false,
-        "highContrast/enabled":true,
-        "invertColours":false,
-        "magnifierEnabled":true,
-        "magnification":2,
-        "fontSize":"medium",
-        "simplifier":false,
-        "highContrastTheme":"white-black"
+        "characterSpace":1,
+        "clickToSelectEnabled":false,
+        "contrastTheme":"wb",
+        "fontSize":1.1,
+        "inputsLargerEnabled":false,
+        "lineSpace":1,
+        "selectionTheme":"default",
+        "selfVoicingEnabled":false,
+        "simplifiedUiEnabled":false,
+        "syllabificationEnabled":false,
+        "tableOfContentsEnabled":false,
+        "wordSpace":1
     }
     ```
-* When a client disconnects, it'll be removed from the list of registered clients
+* When a client disconnects, it is removed from the list of registered clients

 ## Running the sample client

-The client has been checked in to [../examples/browserChannelClient](../examples/browserChannelClient).
-To try it out, first start the GPII in the CloudBased browserChannel test configuration from the root of universal with
+An example client is avaiable at [../examples/browserChannelClient](../examples/browserChannelClient).
+To try it out, first start the GPII test configuration from the root of universal with

-    node gpii.js gpii/configs gpii.config.cloudBased.production
+    npm start

 Then start the client from [../examples/browserChannelClient](../examples/browserChannelClient) with